-Please follow these directions closely.
-Complete an Ecotrust Employment Application form (available above as a PDF or Word DOC on the Ecotrust website) and forward with a cover letter (1 page maximum) and resume to email@example.com with this position’s title in the subject line by close of business on the day of the application deadline listed above.
+Complete an Ecotrust Employment Application form (available above as a PDF or Word DOC) and forward with a cover letter (1 page maximum) and resume to: email@example.com with this position’s title in the subject line by close of business on the day of the application deadline listed above.
 Your cover letter should clearly explain how your skills, experience, and interests fit this position.

-This is a full time position with benefits.
+This is a full-time position.
 Ecotrust offers a full benefits package including medical and dental insurance, retirement plan, life insurance, and disability coverage.

 Ecotrust is an Equal Opportunity Employer.
 We believe that a diverse staff of qualified, highly-skilled, and creative individuals is necessary to achieve the vision and mission of the project.
 We welcome and encourage applications from candidates who can contribute to the diversity of our workforce across a range of dimensions.

 Veterans’ Preference: Under Oregon Law, qualifying veterans may apply for veterans’ preference for this recruitment.
 The contact listed on the job announcement must receive all required documentation by the closing date of the recruitment.

 Accommodation under the Americans with Disabilities Act: We gladly provide reasonable accommodation to anyone whose specific disability prevents them from completing an application or participating in this recruitment process.
 Please reach out in advance to request assistance.